Bayernatoor/rust_bitcoin_ecdsa/README.md

 Do not use in production

-An ECDSA library written in Rust for bitcoin's secp256k1 curve.
+A library for digital signatures and other cryptographic primitives on the secp256k1 elliptic curve.